tisanelabs/tisane-docs/apis/tisane-api-configuration.md

    #### Flags

-Flags serve as contextual hints that either providing information beyond the current text input, or tweak the way analysis is done in a specific way.
+Flags serve as contextual hints that either provide information beyond the current text input, or tweak the way analysis is done in a specific way.
 Each flag is represented as a string.
 (Some of these flags may be toggled automatically with specific textual input.)

 In addition to the flags returned in the `memory` section, the following flags can be set manually: